Planning your visit to Wentworth Castle Gardens

 Can I bring the dog?

 Dogs are very welcome at Wentworth Castle Gardens.
-We ask that you keep dogs on a short lead in both the garden and parkland for the safety of farm animals and wildlife on the estate, and for the enjoyment of all of our visitors.
+We ask that you keep dogs on a short lead in both the garden and parkland for the safety of farm animals and wildlife on the estate, and for the enjoyment of all of our visitors (dogs not allowed in the play area).
 Please put any dog waste in the bin.

 How do I get there?